gbrunner/adv-programming-for-gis-and-rs/Project 1/README.md

 - **Bonus** Add a widget (legend, search, layer list, etc.) or button to one of the apps! **10 points**

 ## Miscellaneous
-1. For this class, I don't want to be the first person you come to with questions.
+1. For this project, I don't want to be the first person you come to with questions.
 You can talk to your classmate.
 That being said, I am hoping to see variation in the data and maps that are submitted. **Submit *your* own work**
 2. If you are unclear about the instructions, let me know as soon as possible!
 3. **I hope to see some beautiful maps!!!**